Shxdow2/Shxdow-Cleanup/README.md

 This tool modifies **system services, registry keys, and hardware settings**.
 A registry backup is automatically exported to `C:\RegistryBackups\` before any optimization is applied.
-Use at your own risk.
-Always review the script before running it.

 ---